Founders

 Principal & Founder

-principal and founder of T.H.E.
-He graduated from Cairo University, Faculty of Engineering, Architectural Department, in 1977.
-First fulfillment of the Master Degree in City Planning, equivalent to Diploma in City Planning from the Faculty of Engineering, Department of Architecture in 1979-1981.
+A principal and founder of T.H.E, Dr. Hisham Fathy has played a fundamental role in shaping the firm’s vision and growth.
+He earned his degree in Architecture from Cairo University in 1977, followed by the first fulfillment of a Master’s Degree in City Planning, equivalent to a Diploma in City Planning, from the Faculty of Engineering, Department of Architecture (1979–1981).

 Hisham Fathy